rayyanshaji/rayyanshaji.github.io/pages/manual/planet.md

 To return to the login page from the "Become a member" page, click on the "Already have an account?" button.

 ![](images/planet-become-member.png)

+Once you've an account created with your name, you will be able to access the "Edit Member Profile' page, where you can input your details such as Name, Email, Language, Phone Number and Birthdate along with the Level.
+Click on "Update", and you will see the changes being reflected.

 ### Different kind of roles available in system
 There are several different roles available in Planet: "admin", "manager", "learner", "leader", and "monitor".
 Members are "learners" by default, and only the "admin" is allowed to set specific roles of members.